 NextCare Urgent Care has curbside testing available at their urgent care clinics around Arizona.
-Banner Health has five locations throughout Arizona for COVID-19 testing, which require an appointment in advance.
+Banner Health has five locations throughout Arizona for COVID-19 testing, which requires an appointment in advance.

 Here are a few locations that are testing for COVID-19 around Phoenix:

-If you are experiencing symptoms for coronavirus and do not have life-threatening conditions, call your primary care doctor for more information.
+If you are experiencing symptoms of coronavirus and do not have life-threatening conditions, call your primary care doctor for more information.

 In order to stay up-to-date and informed about coronavirus, here are a few external resources recommended for older adults and Maricopa County:

-If you have any additional questions regarding COVID-19 and your Medicare coverage, please don’t hesitate to contact us.
+If you have any additional questions regarding COVID-19 and your Medicare coverage, please don’t hesitate to call us at (623) 223-8884.
 Our licensed Medicare advisors are available and here to help at no cost to you.